 Getting my alcoholic husband to admit he was an alcoholic was impossible.
 Part of the reason was because no one knew he had a problem, he wasn’t a falling down drunk.
-It’s exasperating trying to convince someone they need help, when they’re getting by, going to work, life seems normal.
+It’s exasperating trying to convince someone they need help, when they’re getting by, going to work, keeping up appearances, every day another lie.

 My heart goes out to those battling addiction, but it is their loved ones whose pain I feel most.
-Through no fault of their own, their lives have been decimated as they walk the impossible line between aiding and enabling.
+Through no fault of their own, their lives have been decimated as they walk an impossible line between aiding and enabling.
 Persuading a high-functioning alcoholic to get help is rife with challenges because the alcoholic fights you with seemingly irrefutable evidence.
-Living with an alcoholic is hell, living with a high-functioning alcoholic is hell on steroids, frustrating and terrifying.
+Living with an alcoholic is hell, living with a high-functioning alcoholic is hell on steroids.